delameter/vkimexp/README.md

 </div>
 <br>

 VK conversations exporter.

 ## Motivation

-Necessity to backup VK conversations together with attachments, not just the text content (that's what official data export tool does).
+Necessity to export VK conversations completely (with all attachments), not just the plain text (that's what official data export tool does).

+## Features

+- Suitable for regular dialogs as well as group conversations.
+- Supported attachment types: photos/images, voice messages, stickers.
+- The history is exported in two formats: plain text and HTML with pagination.
+- All supported attachments are downloaded and referenced from HTML pages as local resources using relative paths, which allows to browse the exported history in offline mode (without Internet connection).
+- Automatic authentication with `vk.com` using cookies loaded from a specified browser.
+Supported browsers (in a format accepted by `--browser` option): `chrome`, `firefox`, `safari`, `chromium`, `edge`, `opera`, `vivaldi`, `brave`.

 ## Installation